-"Seed Pproducer" means a permitted nursery producer that has applied for and been approved to person that grows medical cannabis plants for the expressed purpose of producing specific breeds or varieties of cannabis seeds for sale to other permittees or to develop unique strains or varieties for eventual sale to permittees.
+"Seed producer" means a permitted nursery producer that has applied for and been approved to grow medical cannabis plants for the expressed purpose of producing specific breeds or varieties of cannabis seeds or to develop unique strains or varieties.

 "Sheriff" or "Sheriff's Office" means the Sheriff's Office of the County of Mendocino or the authorized representatives thereof.